 First, make sure your card has been activated.
 You may do this through the website at www.bearkatone.com.
 Next, make sure that you are attempting to enter the residence hall where you have been assigned.
-Finally, try another door into the building in case that particular reader is out of order and then report malfunction to staff.
-If your card still does not work in any reader of your assigned building, please contact the Bearkat OneCard Office or hall staff.
+Finally, try another door into the building in case that particular reader is out of order (and then report malfunction to staff, please)!
+If your card still does not work in any reader of your assigned building, please contact the residence hall staff or place a maintenance work order.